JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 a sendp_operation1 that starts a polling interaction, and a sendc_operation1 that will result in a callback function being invoked on an object the client has created.

-The sendp_ and sendc_  functions only use the 'in' and 'inout' arguments of the original operation.
+The sendp_operation1 and sendc_operation1 functions only use the 'in' and 'inout' arguments of the original operation.

 Both mechanisms are described in some more detail now.

 ### Polling

-The sendp_ function returns a valueof type interfaceAPoller, which has the following definition:
+The sendp_operation1 function returns a value of type interfaceAPoller, which has the following definition:

     module moduleA
     {